corpusops/docker-postgis/README.md

     - `-alpine` suffix variant is supported for most versions except ``9.0`` & ``9.1``, <br>
       Please refer to [online tags](https://hub.docker.com/r/corpusops/postgis-bare/tags).
         - eg: ``corpusops/postgis-bare:9.5-2.4-alpine``
+        - There are no support for postgis-2.3 alpine tags.
     - 9 (copy of latest 9 tag)
         - 9.0-2.1
         - 9.1-2.2